MichaelCummins/Projects/README.md

 - Delegating responsibiles to developers
 - Tested and developed software
 - Created project plan timeline
+- Used agile development method to keep team on track
 - Drafted user requirements and use cases